proxystore/graphics/README.md

 # ProxyStore Graphics

-Graphics and diagrams for ProxyStore
+Icons, logos, and design guidelines for ProxyStore.